postcss/postcss/API.md

 * `plugin (function|#postcss|Processor)`: PostCSS plugin.
 I can be in three
   formats:
   * A function.
-PostCSS will pass the function a [`Root` node] as the first argument.
+PostCSS will pass the function a [`Root` node] as the first argument and current [`Processor`] instance as second.
   * An object with a `postcss` method.
 PostCSS will use that method as described in #1.
   * Another `Processor` instance.
 PostCSS will copy plugins from that instance to this one.

 Plugins can also be added by passing them as arguments when creating a `postcss` instance (cf. [`postcss(plugins)`]).